KarsMulder/evsieve/README.md

 For more information about the "@domain" part, see the "Domains" section below.
 We will first talk about the type, code, and value.

 Most parts are optional.
-If formal format, all parts between `[]` are optional:
+In formal format, all parts between `[]` are optional:

 ```
     [event_type[:event_code[:event_value]]][@domain]